Skip to main content

 Using WHERE with Aggregates

-The WHERE clause filters rows before aggregation:
+The WHERE clause filters rows before aggregation - this is important to remember:

 SELECT AVG(salary) AS avg_it_salary